eficode-recruitment/eficode-recruitment-2024/README.md

 - (playbook) Deploy app through `docker-compose.prod.yaml`,

 Further possible improvements:
-- (ansible) Use vault to store secrets, such as private keys, or .env files with API keys
+- (ansible) Use vault to store secrets, such as private keys, or .env files with API keys,
+- (gcp, ansible) Authenticate with GCP on target machine to pull Docker images from Artifact Registry,

 ---